bja43/anc-prob/README.md

 ## Models

-We approximate the marginal likelihood of the models that allow for latent confounding[^2] using a modified version of the BIC[^3][^4][^5] score.
-This score requires a model from a curved exponential family.
+We approximate the marginal likelihood of MAG models[^2] with a modified version of the BIC score[^3][^4][^5].
+This score requires a parametric model from a curved exponential family.
 This repository contains the follow models:
 1. Multivariate Gaussian (continuous):
    * ap.MG(*data*)
       * *data* = pandas.DataFrame